Governing bodies and committees

 It works on every scale of rural development, from family farms to the global level, studying the processes of innovation and coordination between players and social groups, and territories as the best places for implementing regulation.

 Its researchers conduct surveys, polls and inventories and use specific techniques to represent and model complex systems.
 They develop concepts and tools from various disciplines within the agricultural and human sciences.
 They address the ways in which renewable resources—water, forests, rangelands and wildlife—are managed collectively, with a view to sustainable production of goods and services.
-They also work on the establishment and impact of public policy, particularly as regards management of commons and market organization, and the establishment of norms and provision of support for talks between players.
+They also work on the establishment and impact of public policy, particularly as regards management of commons and market organization, and the establishment of norms and provision of support for talks between players in the field of agriculture and the environment.